 It might sound too simple, but it’s worth checking the basics.
 First, make sure the disposal is still plugged in securely under the sink.
 Sometimes vibrations can loosen the plug over time.
 If it’s plugged in tight, the wall switch itself could be the issue.
 Like any mechanical part, light switches can wear out.
 You can test this by plugging a small appliance you know works, like a lamp, into the disposal’s outlet.
 If the lamp doesn’t turn on when you flip the switch, the problem is likely the switch or the outlet itself.
 Replacing a faulty switch is a job best left to a professional to ensure it’s done safely.

 Humming But Not Grinding?
-Here’s How to Fix It
+Here’s What to Do

 That low, frustrating hum coming from your garbage disposal is a classic kitchen problem.
 The good news?
 It usually means the motor is still getting power, but something is preventing the blades from spinning.
 More often than not, it’s a simple jam that you can fix yourself with a little patience and the right tools.
 Before you assume the worst, let’s walk through a few steps to get your disposal back in working order.
 Remember to always disconnect the power to the unit at the circuit breaker before you start working on it.